masego24/ckanext-federgob/README-en.md

 1. It doesn’t support multi-valued fields for descriptions.

-2. This plugin has not been tested while using [ckanext-dcat](https://github.com/ckan/ckanext-dcat).
-Malfunctions could arise when both working.
+2. This plugin only works when used together with [ckanext-dcat](https://github.com/ckan/ckanext-dcat).
+If your CKAN instance does not use [ckanext-dcat](https://github.com/ckan/ckanext-dcat), you can use the [original FederGob](https://github.com/jesusredondo/ckanext-federgob) plugin.
+Both plugins should be instaled and configured separately.

 ## How to install federatedatosgob?

+There are two different ways to install the plugin.
+If installing it in one way does not work, the other way can be tried.

-Copy the [plugin](https://github.com/jesusredondo/ckanext-federatedatosgob) to your ckan src folder (normally /usr/lib/ckan/default/src/).
+1. Copy the [plugin](https://github.com/jesusredondo/ckanext-federatedatosgob) to your ckan `src` folder (normally /usr/lib/ckan/default/src/).

 Install the plugin: